Age of Empires III: Definitive Edition: Expansions

 An expansion pack adding the United States civilization was announced on April 10, 2021 and released on April 13.
 For a limited time, players could unlock it for free by completing 50 challenges, each themed around a US state.

 A second expansion pack, The African Royals, was announced on July 20, 2021 and released on August 2.
 The African Royals expansion adds two new civilizations, the Ethiopians and the Hausa, as well as three new Historical Battles, 15 new African maps, 5 new indigenous African civilizations to ally with, and 11 new achievements.

 An expansion pack adding the Mexico civilization was announced on November 22, 2021 and released on December 1.
 In addition to the new civilization, several historical battle scenarios were added to the game centered around both the Mexican civilization and the United States civilization, as well as 10 new achievements and additional content for the American civilization.

 Another expansion pack, Knights of the Mediterranean, was announced on May 12, 2022 and released on May 26, adding both Italian and Maltese (Knights Hospitaller) civilizations.
-It also added 30 new random maps, 9 new minor civilizations called Royal Houses, 8 historical maps, two new game modes (Diplomacy and Tycoon) and 25 new achievements.
+It also added 30 new random maps, 9 new minor civilizations called Royal Houses, 8 historical maps, two new game modes (Diplomacy and Tycoon), and 25 new achievements.

+A fifth expansion pack, The Baltic Powers, was announced on July 23, 2026 and was released on September 10, adding the Danes and the Poles civilizations.
+This expansion features more than 25 new maps and two new game modes: Regicide and Independence.
+The Cossack Hetmanate was introduced as a playable faction, unlocked by revolting from the Polish–Lithuanian Commonwealth (the Poles).